hem-chandra/hem-chandra.github.io/index.md

     Trustworthy and Responsible Artificial Intelligence
   </span>.

-  Previously, I was working as a
+  Previously, I was associated as a
   <strong>Senior Research Fellow</strong> at
   <a href="https://en.wikipedia.org/wiki/IIT_Roorkee"
      target="_blank"